factsheet – choosing the right kitten or cat

 Think about your reasons for adopting a cat and consider the issues for your household.
 Are you choosing a cat as a friend for yourself, for your children, or for another pet?
 Do you plan to adopt more pets?
 What species?
 Are you planning to increase the size of your human family?
 These answers will help you decide on whether your new cat needs attributes such as boldness and self-reliance.

 Does anyone in your family have allergies?
 Some people with allergies to cats will find that they are less or more sensitive to different breeds, or in different circumstances: they should meet a prospective pet several times and discuss allergy treatment options with their GP.
+Don’t just assume the allergy is to the fur of the cat.
+People can be allergic to the fur, dander or saliva of a cat so chatting to your GP about having an allergy test done is a good idea.

 It is recommended that you adopt from a source where the personalities of kittens have been well-assessed (and where you are provided with the complete registration and medical records also).
 Good questions to ask are: what is the kitten’s activity level?
 Is the kitten shy?
 Does the kitten get on well with other kittens/cats?
 How do they respond to new people and new situations?
 Adopting a pair of bonded littermates is a great idea if you plan to have more than one cat, as they are already friends and they will keep each other company when you are not home.
 It is essential to get to know each kitten as an individual and assess how they meet the requirements of your life and home, as discussed above.
 Cats have a tendency towards either boldness or shyness, and while a shy kitten will become more comfortable and confident as they adjust to their new home, they are likely to remain wary of strangers and new situations into adulthood.
+How many vaccinations has the kitten had and are they desexed?

 Find out as much about the cat’s background as you can: have they lived with dogs or other cats?
 Were their previous owners old or young?
 Did the cat have outdoor access or were they indoors only?
 There may be scant information available, especially if the cat was a stray.
 It is advisable to make multiple visits and to spend at least 30 minutes alone with any cat you are seriously considering adopting.
 Take careful note of how they respond to you: cats can be quite firm about their preferences for people.